 Here’s another smart solution…

 If you’re still looking for more space to store rarely-used family items, you can always keep them at Extra Space Asia self-storage where you can still access the items 24 hours, any time any day.
-If you are unsure on which storage facility is nearest to your home, simply input your postal code into this link and we’ll advise you on the location coupled with the best promotion for the storage size you are looking for.
+If you are unsure on which storage facility is nearest to your home, simply visit 'Our Facilities' page and we’ll advise you on the location coupled with the best promotion for the storage size you are looking for.
 Say ‘yay’ to more space!